Gere321123/short-edit-CV/README.md

 And don't included the credentials.json file, you need to enable a google speach to text api to use this softare.

-I use concurrent.futures for muliroces programing to make the the speach to text section faster
+I use concurrent.futures for multiroces programing to make the the speach to text section faster